 Jane Goodalll's Roots & Shoots is our global education programme for young people, empowering them to become involved in hands-on projects to benefit their local community, animals and the environment we all share.
 In the UK Jane Goodall’s Roots & Shoots groups are now active in over 1,600 schools.

 You can either pay online at http://www.janegoodall.org.uk/donate or send a cheque made out to the Jane Goodall Institute UK.
-Don't forget to specify that your donation is for Gombe 55.
+PLEASE MARK YOUR DONATION – SENEGAL APPEAL.

 Here are some examples of what we can purchase with your donation